Get in touch: hello@totalbalance.com.au

 • Guests are responsible for their own travel arrangements and travel insurance.

-• Participants should be free of medical or psychological contraindications.
+• Participants should be free of medical and psychological contraindications.

 • Our retreat is an alcohol, smoke and fragrance-free experience to ensure the comfort of all participants.

-• Some experience in yoga and meditation is encouraged but beginners are also welcome.
+• Some experience in yoga, Pilates and mindfulness meditation is encouraged but beginners are also welcome.
 Please take classes at your own pace and assume responsibility for your own wellbeing.

 Byron Bay Mindfulness Retreat guest requirements